maxis7567/Hackintosh-Dell-7567-OpenCore_Big-Sur/README.md

 ## Post Installation

-- Use Clover Configrator to mount apfs EFI partition
+- Use Clover Configurator to mount apfs EFI partition
 - Copy EFI folder from OpenCore Post-install File to Efi partition